-• sustain service delivery to the required standards (expected in the public sector) over the duration of the contract;

-• satisfy accountability requirements under the contract - which in turn flow into the funding entity's own accountability duties (enhanced under the reforms resulting from the Review of the Centre); and ensure that standards of ethical behaviour expected in the public sector are maintained.
+- sustain service delivery to the required standards (expected in the public sector) over the duration of the contract: - satisfy accountability requirements under the contract which in turn flow into the funding entity's own accountability duties (enhanced under the reforms resulting form the Review of the Centre); and - ensure that standards of ethical behaviour expected in the public sector are maintained.

-The results of this assessment process should flow into the contract (or other funding arrangement) specification and drafting process.
+The results of this assessment process should flow into the contract specification and drafting process.